 Taking placement tests can help you enroll in the right courses at Elgin Community College.

 ECC offers placement tests designed to measure your academic skill levels before you register for class, helping ensure that you sign up for classes at the right academic level.
+Review testing scores summary to determine if you need to take placement testing.

 If you’re taking placement tests, we strongly encourage you to prepare by taking practice tests or sign up for our workshops to help you prepare.